Modern Day Slavery

 11.1 Complete baseline risk mapping of tier-1 suppliers and extend mapping to critical tier-2 suppliers where feasible.

-11.2 Publish the Supplier Code of Conduct and our due diligence criteria on the Legal Hub.
+11.2 Publish the Supplier Code of Conduct and due-diligence criteria on the GeiG Legal Hub.

-11.4 Integrate modern-slavery checks into contract renewals and purchase order gating, and roll out supplier capacity building for higher-risk partners.
+11.4 Integrate modern-slavery checks into contract renewals and purchase-order gating.

 12.0 Publication and accessibility